zreecespieces/TimeFrame/README.md

 <p>This web application utilizes the Open Movie Database API to grab the lengths of movies, and the Internet Movie Script Database to find how many times a certain word is said in that movie, and then crunches the numbers.</p>
 <h4>Known Issues:</h4>
-Because of the async nature of this app, I had a hard time controlling when the responses were received, so I couldn't ensure the data will be in the same order every time, resulting in different answers.
+<p>Because of the async nature of this app, I had a hard time controlling when the responses were received, so I couldn't ensure the data will be in the same order every time, resulting in different answers.</p>

-If at first after you press submit nothing happens, go to http://www.imsdb.com/ and see if they have all the movies you're trying to search, as it is the smaller of the two databases and so will be the limiting factor.
+<p>If at first after you press submit nothing happens, go to http://www.imsdb.com/ and see if they have all the movies you're trying to search, as it is the smaller of the two databases and so will be the limiting factor.</p>

-If visiting the project hosted on GitHub pages, the result will never do anything because GitHub blocks CORS.
-The same problem occurs with local testing if you don't have the CORS Chrome extension.
+<p>If visiting the project hosted on GitHub pages, the result will never do anything because GitHub blocks CORS.
+The same problem occurs with local testing if you don't have the CORS Chrome extension.</p>

-Titles with spaces in them need to be substituted with hyphens.
+<p>Titles with spaces in them need to be substituted with hyphens.</p>